-<code>tags usually will display using a pre-formatted text style, such as a monospaced font like Courier.
+<code>tags generally will display using a different styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->This button will break your post into “teaser” and ”rest of content” areas.
-For example, if you type a couple of paragraphs, then add the “more” tag and add the remaining section of your post content, visitors will only be able to see the first paragraphs of your post with a hyperlink (e.g. continue reading…), which if clicked on, will display the rest of the post.
+<!--more-->Use this tag to break your post into “teaser” and ”rest of content” areas.
+For example, if you type a couple of paragraphs, then add this tag and compose the remainder of your post content, users will only be able to see the first couple of paragraphs of your post with a hyperlink (e.g. continue reading…), which when clicked on, will then bring up the rest of your post.

-- close tags button – Closes any open HTML tags left in your content.
-Note: proof your content after using this function to make sure that all HTML tags have correctly formatted your text.
+- close tags button – This button closes any open HTML tags left in your content.
+Note: proof your content after using this function to ensure that all HTML tags have correctly formatted your text.

-Some Useful Tips About Using HTML Formatting In WordPress
+Some Useful Tips Related To Using HTML Formatting In WordPress

 HTML Content Editors